Raw (song): Background

+The period when the band was preparing to release "Raw" as a single reflected a time of turmoil for the band.
 During the making of Spandau Ballet's 1986 album Through the Barricades, brothers and band members Gary and Martin Kemp were approached with the idea of starring in a film about twin gangsters Ronnie and Reggie Kray.
-Their work on the film disrupted the recording of their next album, Heart Like a Sky, and created tension between the Kemps and the rest of the band.
+Their work on the film disrupted the recording of their next album ("Raw"'s parent album), Heart Like a Sky, and created tension between the Kemps and the rest of the band.
 (Note: "Becoming Ronnie didn't help.
 I was suddenly looking in two directions outside of the group.
 More importantly, the process was beginning to infringe upon the band's business.
 Martin and I were back with Anna Scher and Charles Verrall to do workshops for The Krays, which occasionally meant having to be absent from the recording studio during the making of the album ... it was helping to split the band into two camps, and Dagger was trying to hold us all together.")
-During a cover photo shoot for the first single from the album, "Raw", Gary Kemp criticized lead singer Tony Hadley's choice of clothing and thought the other band members would agree.
+During the cover photo shoot for the "Raw" single, Gary Kemp criticized lead singer Tony Hadley's choice of clothing and thought the other band members would agree.
 Instead their saxophonist, Steve Norman, responded sharply in Hadley's defence.
 (Note: "Shooting the single's cover in a deserted market, I'd made a comment on what Tony was wearing, suggesting that it wasn't right for the picture.
 Instead of the support I expected from the others, I got Steve flying at me.")
 (Note: "We got together for a photo shoot before the first single off the album – 'Raw' - was released.
 Things between us were on a knife-edge by then.
 I was feeling low anyway.
 That whole period was about the unhappiest I remember.
 Gary made some derogatory comment, probably about whatever I was wearing, and I didn't have the energy to fight back...
 At the shoot that day, Steve Norman took Gary on and had a right old go.
 He could see I really wasn't very well.")
 In his 2004 autobiography To Cut a Long Story Short, Hadley wrote, "You just have to look at the shots from that session to see the hostility written all over our faces."

 Kemp told Record Mirror at the time of its release that "Raw" was "about paranoia" and that it was "based on" Alan Parker's 1987 film Angel Heart.
 Dialog from the film can be heard on the Amnesia Mix of the song.
 (Note: "The 12 inch Amnesia Mix is particularly dynamic, using samples from the soundtrack of the film Angel Heart.")
 Kemp said, "I wanted it to be voodoo, … I wanted it to be manic, and to have a kind of New Orleans feel, so at the beginning there's that wild trumpet.
 It's almost a ritualistic, drug-orientated feel."
 Angel Heart also inspired the video, which was filmed at an old power station in South London.